bozuko/spray/README.md

 ## Description
 Spray is a load testing tool designed for HTTP testing.
-It allows for easy testing of RESTful APIs and provides useful statistics. load.js integrates with [cube](https://github.com/square/cube) to provide realtime graphs of the running load test.
+It allows for easy testing of RESTful APIs and provides useful statistics.
+Spray integrates with [cube](https://github.com/square/cube) to provide realtime graphs of the running load test.
 To use multiple cores, just run the same test in parallel.
 Cube can handle the aggregation.

 ![graph](https://github.com/bozuko/spray/raw/master/img/cube.png)